 This wires the database with my Tiny 3D Engine to produce a little movie.
 Click on the picture to start the movie.

-Clearly, the sizes of the planets and the sun do not scale, which is for illustration purposes.
+Clearly, the sizes of the planets and the sun do not scale for illustration purposes.

-Small bodies are shown as dots in three different colors and sizes, mostly depending on their distance D from the sun: the larger planetoids are depicted in bright white, they populate the asteroid belt; the other inner objects (D<4 AU) are small dots in gray-blue, they are mainly asteroid belt objects; small objects between 4 AU<D<10 AU are shown in red, they are mainly Jupiter trojans in sync with the Jupiter position; D>10 AU are shown in green, they are Centaurs and trans-neptunian objects (TNOs).
+Small bodies are shown as dots in four different colors and sizes, mostly depending on their distance D from the sun: the bigger minor planets are depicted in bright white, they populate the asteroid belt; the other inner objects (D<4 AU) are small dots in gray-blue, they are mainly asteroid belt objects; small objects between 4 AU<D<10 AU are shown in red, they are mainly Jupiter trojans in sync with the Jupiter position; D>10 AU are shown in green, they are Centaurs and trans-neptunian objects (TNOs).